SBPin/Twitter/README.md

 ## Notes

 Describe any challenges encountered while building the app.

 I initially had many difficulties with layouts and XML.
 However, as this project required many different TextViews, buttons, images, etc., I leanred much more about properly constructing layouts.

 I also struggled with retrieving other parts of the Tweet via JSON.
 However, after reading Twitter's documentation regarding the Tweet object, I was able to learn more about retrieving values from JSON, and figured out on my own how to retrieve values for the number of Retweets and Favorites.

+Lastly, I had trouble inserting and using the Floating Action Button.
+We were instructed to use an Action Bar/Menu for users to compose a new Tweet, but I decided to use a FAB instead, as we has used Action Bars before, and I wanted to try something new.
+This was initially difficult, as my peers were not implementing the same feature, and I had to read and understand the documentation on my own.
+This ended up being worthwile, as with the help of the TAs and some time spent on StackOverflow, I was able to implement the feature and learn on my own.

 ## Open-source libraries used